Modal window design: best practices for in-app engagement

 What is a modal?

-Benefits and use cases for modal windows
+When to use modal windows

-Modals are best used for noteworthy announcements and essential information—like welcome messages or can’t-miss updates.
-Since they aren’t attached to any specific element, they tend to work better for broad in-app messages, rather than highly contextual help.
+Modals are best used for noteworthy announcements and essential information - like welcome messages or can't-miss updates.
+Since they aren't attached to any specific element, they tend to work better for broad in-app messages, rather than highly contextual help.

-Some common uses cases include:
+Some common use cases include:

 1. User onboarding